A printable PDF can be found at the end of this article.

 - total number in attendance.

-- Although it was the practice of some LWML groups to offer child care at past LWML events, the LWML Board of Directors has included the following as a non- policy in the Standing Policies of the Board of Directors: Due to the complex nature of state, county, and local child care provider regulations, LWML is unable to provide guidance to districts or others who would like to provide child care services at LWML events.
+- Although it was the practice of some LWML groups to offer child care at past LWML events, the LWML Board of Directors and Presidents Assembly have included the following as a non-policy in the LWML Standing Policies: Due to the complex nature of state, county, and local child care provider regulations, LWML is unable to provide guidance to districts or others who would like to provide child care services at LWML events.
 For this reason and the potential liability issues, LWML does not recommend offering child care.
 We instead support family-friendly events or other alternatives.

 When hosting a special guest, certain rules of etiquette should be observed.